facebookincubator/velox/velox/docs/functions/presto/conversion.rst

 From VARCHAR
 ^^^^^^^^^^^^

-There is a set of strings allowed to be casted to boolean.
-These strings are `t, f, 1, 0, true, false` and their upper case equivalents.
+The strings `t, f, 1, 0, true, false` and their upper case equivalents are allowed to be casted to boolean.
 Casting from other strings to boolean throws.

 Valid examples